Supported Features and Constraints of C++ Interoperability

 Functions and constructors that use r-value reference types are not yet available in Swift.

-Virtual member functions are not yet available in Swift.
+templates are not available in Swift.

 A C++ function whose return type is not supported in Swift, or with a parameter whose type is not supported in Swift is not available in Swift.